 Bill has been connected to the Upper Deschutes Watershed Council since its inception in 1997 first as a Forest Service partner working on the restoration of Whychus Creek to a wild and free flowing stream and then in retirement as a volunteer on its Board of Directors.
 He supports the Upper Deschutes Watershed Council as a Board member because of its professional, science-based, and collaborative approaches to watershed monitoring and restoration and its amazing community education and stewardship development programs.

-Kelley Hamby is the operations manager for the Central Oregon Irrigation District.
-Kelley supports the Upper Deschutes Watershed Council because he considers the Deschutes River a part of his home and values the stewardship of this precious resource.
+Kelley Hamby was formerly the operations manager for the Central Oregon Irrigation District.
+Kelley supports the Upper Deschutes Watershed Council by offering his professional photography skills and supporting their local fundraising efforts because he considers the Deschutes River a part of his home and values river stewardship, community education, and restoration.

 Smita Mehta is a water quality scientist with the Oregon Department of Environmental Quality.
 She supports the Upper Deschutes Watershed Council as a Board member because they strive to make Central Oregon a better place with their on-the-ground work restoring watersheds and connecting communities to the natural resources we rely on.